gigerlin/easyRPC/README.md

 ```
 An optional attribute url can be used to point to a cross origin web server if needed (the default url is location.origin).

-Invokation is then possible on remote objects in a way similar to local objects.
-The main difference is that all methods return a Promise object (since the result of the invokation is deferred), that can be used to wait for the result.
+Invocation is then possible on remote objects in a way similar to local objects.
+The main difference is that all methods return a Promise object (since the result of the invocation is deferred), that can be used to wait for the result.
 For example:

 ```javascript
 remote.getProfile('john').then(function(rep) {